kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 3 - Running a Successful Evaluation.md

 * Use white paper to screen vendors
 * Compare solutions during oral presentations
-* Select final vendor based on relative merit and alignment with goals
+* Select the final vendor based on relative merit and alignment with goals

 VI.
 Additional Considerations